Skip to main content

 Built-in documentation website

-The project blueprint comes with a pre-definite website that is built using Docusaurus (1.14) and served via https://finos.github.io/<repository name>.
+The project blueprint comes with a pre-definite website that is built using Docusaurus (3.x) and served via Netlify to a custom finos.org subdomain.

 Getting started is quite simple: